mayhemer/unreal-engine-uasset-git-merge/README.md

   If you provide only a directory instead of a specific file, it will run the diff tool for all modified files in that directory, recursively.

 * `git_ue_diff_my` and `git_ue_diff_theirs`
-  Useful when rebasing a branch to view our and their changes respectively.
+  Useful for viewing conflicting files diffs when rebasing/merging a branch to view our and their changes respectively.
   Again, run in the root directory of a project or plugin.
+  Takes only one argument:
+  - relative path to the conflicting `.uasset` file to see the diff of

+* `git_ue_merge`
+  Invokes the 3-pane Unreal's merge diff-tool.
+  Run in the root directory of a project or plugin.
   Takes only one argument:
   - relative path to the conflicting `.uasset` file to see the diff of